wyrzyk/java-api-design-checklist/CHECKLIST.md

 #### Rationale:

-[Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/).
+[Safety].
 You should either explicitly design for client extension or prevent it by declaring classes as final.
 Safe extension requires careful design: you need to think about which methods should be protected and which ones private; you need to think about which methods can be overridden and which ones cannot; you need to add additional error handling code to deal with the errors which may only appear in client implementations; you need to write additional tests.
 If you are not willing to spend the effort, ensure the safety of the API by declaring the class as final.

 ### 2.3.15. **Consider** preventing class instantiation by not providing a public constructor

 #### Rationale:

-[Simplicity](https://theamiableapi.com/2011/09/07/api-design-best-practice-keep-it-simple/), [Safety](https://theamiableapi.com/2011/10/12/api-design-best-practice-make-it-safe/), and [Behavior](https://theamiableapi.com/2011/09/27/api-design-best-practice-specify-the-behavior/).
+[Simplicity], [Safety], and [Behavior](https://theamiableapi.com/2011/09/27/api-design-best-practice-specify-the-behavior/).
 From the [perspective of the caller](https://theamiableapi.com/2011/08/29/considering-the-perspective-of-the-caller/) constructors are only useful when instances created are at least partially functional.
 For example, there is no point in creating instances of [java.sql.ResultSet](http://download.oracle.com/javase/6/docs/api/java/sql/ResultSet.html) representing the result of SQL queries without executing the queries themselves.
 You should indicate that properly initialized instances can be only obtained using the appropriate method calls by declaring the constructors package scoped, thus making them inaccessible to callers.

 ### 2.3.16. **Consider** using custom types to enforce strong preconditions as class invariants